-If your sight loss is sudden and it all goes at once, you are likely to feel a lot of shock.
-But at least it's going to stay the way it is and you know what you have to work with.
+If your sight loss is sudden and it all goes at once, you are likely to feel a lot of shock, but you'll know what you have to work with.

 Sometimes in life it pays to get on and push through the difficult stuff, and sometimes we need to ask for some help.
 Both are good tactics, and the strongest people are those who experiment until they learn what works best for them in different circumstances.
-(Best to learn a few different ways to manage challenges if we can, as different things work best in different situations.
+It's best to learn a few different ways to manage challenges if we can because different things work best in different situations.